Larry Dolan

-Lawrence J. Dolan (February 8, 1931 – February 23, 2025) was an American attorney who was the principal owner of the Cleveland Guardians of the Major League Baseball (MLB) from 2000 until his death in 2025 and the founder of SportsTime Ohio (now FanDuel Sports Network Great Lakes).
+Lawrence John Dolan (February 8, 1931 – February 23, 2025) was an American attorney who was the principal owner of the Cleveland Guardians of the Major League Baseball (MLB) from 2000 until his death in 2025 and the founder of SportsTime Ohio (now FanDuel Sports Network Great Lakes).

 Early life and education

-Dolan was born on February 8, 1931, in Cleveland Heights, Ohio, the son of Corinne (Henson) and David Dolan, an inventor who sold a patent to the Ford Motor Company.
+Dolan was born on February 8, 1931, in Cleveland Heights, Ohio, the son of Corinne (née Henson) and David Dolan, an inventor who sold a patent to the Ford Motor Company.
 He attended St. Ignatius High School and got his law degree from University of Notre Dame in 1956.
 He also received an honorary Doctor of Laws degree from Cleveland State University.

 Professional career

 Upon leaving Notre Dame, Dolan served in the United States Marine Corps for two years, where he attained the rank of first lieutenant.
 Upon leaving the Marine Corps in 1958, Dolan worked as assistant prosecutor in Geauga County, Ohio, before going into private practice.
 He eventually became president and managing partner of Thrasher, Dinsmore & Dolan in Chardon, Ohio.